epignatelli/helx/README.md

 ```

 ### The `inject` decorator
-The `inject` decorator allows you to define and use a pure function in a class.
+The `inject` decorator is the `jax.jit` for closures.
+It allows you to define and use a pure function in a class.
+It replicates the interface and functionality of `jax.jit`, you can use it in the same way.
+In addition, it grabs the class it is defined in and injects itself as a property of the class.

 Reusing the mlp example above:
 ```python